Skip to main content

 Innovation Spaces

-Flexible classrooms, labs, makerspace, and collaboration areas foster new connections and creative thinking.
+Flexible classrooms, labs, makerspace, and collaboration areas spark connections and creative thinking.

-On the small scale, innovation environments can include flexible research spaces, lab spaces, sandbox and maker spaces, co-working spaces, incubators, and any other environments designed to spur teamwork and collaborative thinking.
+On a small scale, innovation environments include flexible research spaces, lab spaces, sandbox and maker spaces, co-working hubs, incubators, and any other environments designed to ignite teamwork and collaborative thinking.

 Founders Hall and Innovation Hall

-The first projects in Elon University’s Innovation Quad, Founders Hall and Innovation Hall, house both the Engineering Program and Department of Physics with labs and shared teaching spaces.
-Founders Hall includes a main assembly hall that provides gathering and collaboration areas for students, where a grand stair can serve as both a social area for students and flexible lecture seating.
-Additional spaces include laboratories for engineering design, advanced prototypes, virtual reality research, and mechatronics.
+The first projects in Elon University’s Innovation Quad, Founders Hall and Innovation Hall, house both the Engineering Program and Department of Physics with state-of-the-art labs and collaborative teaching spaces.
+The main assembly hall within Founders Hall serves as a vibrant hub for student gatherings and collaboration, with a grand stair that doubles as a social area and flexible lecture seating.
+Additional cutting-edge facilities include laboratories for engineering design, advanced prototyping, virtual reality research, and mechatronics.

 Edward St. John Learning and Teaching Center